truenas/documentation/content/SCALE/SCALETutorials/Storage/ManagePoolsScale.md

 To expand a RAIDZ array, TrueNAS reads data from the current disks and rewrites it onto the new configuration, including any additional disks.

 Data redundancy is maintained.
+Make sure the pool is healthy before beginning the expansion process.
 If a disk fails mid-expansion, the process pauses until the RAIDZ virtual device (vdev) is healthy again, typically by replacing the failed disk and waiting for the system to rebuild.

 The storage pool remains accessible throughout the expansion.